 Other health problems may affect Frenchies, but it is usually best to address them on an individual basis.
 Each dog is different and may have different needs from the norm.

 The American Kennel Club recommends high-quality dog food appropriate for a Frenchie’s age.
 Purina notes that French Bulldogs are mostly nourished by their mother’s milk within the first 4 months.
 After 4 months, one may want to introduce minced protein like beef, upon veterinary recommendation.
 After 8 weeks, puppies are typically weaned.
 Frenchies are best weaned from milk to nutritionally complete dog food.
 Two meals a day are appropriate, typically in the morning and late afternoon.

 Frenchies are curious and interested in new things.
 This means that they may soon grow bored with their dog food and beg for table scraps.
 They want to be involved in what the humans are eating!
 Unfortunately, they are prone to obesity and eating cooked bones and high-fat foods may cause a Frenchie to gain too much weight.
 The same goes for treats.
 The breed is prone to develop more complications from obesity than other dogs, given their body structure and breathing problems.
-Research into which foods are safe for Frenchies and how much food to feed may be in order.
+Research into which foods are safe for Frenchies, the best treats available, and how much food to feed may be in order.